Setting Up Your Zap

 Create a Flow Event

 Without this, your zap cannot be created.
-Go to the account page, then scroll down to the flow events section:
+Go to your workspace settings page, then scroll down to the flow events section:

 Add a 'Call Zapier' Action to Your Flow